YasamanMojtabavi/_Python/Assignment_10/Readme.md

-✔Practice class and object orientation for time, date and time with different methods and properties.
+✔Practice class and object orientation for time, date and fraction with different methods and properties.